COVID-19 & Virginia Renters

 "Affected by" is defined as a loss of income due to the COVID-19 emergency - the tenant must provide written proof that they are not currently receiving wages or payments from any public or private source.
 Written proof is (i) a paystub showing zero dollars in earnings for a pay period within the period for which the Governor has declared the COVID-19 state of emergency, (ii) a copy of a furlough notification letter or essential employee status letter indicating the employee's status as nonessential due to the emergency, or (iii) any other documentation deemed appropriate by the court.

-This stay period is also tolled during the period of declared judicial emergency, which the Supreme Court of Virginia has currently extended to March 7, 2021.
+This stay period is also tolled during the period of declared judicial emergency.
+See the Supreme Court of Virginia Orders of Judicial Emergency here.

 Virginia Rent and Mortgage Relief Program (RMRP) & Rent Relief Program (RRP)

 On February 16, 2021, Governor Northam announced $524 million in new funding for the Virginia Rent Relief Program, or RRP.
 (This program is replacing the Virginia Rent and Mortgage Relief Program (RMRP), as no new funding is being provided for mortgage payments through this program.)

 Under the new provisions, for a landlord who owns four or fewer rental units, if rent is unpaid when due, the landlord must provide a 14-day notice before starting the eviction process, compared to the standard 5-day notice.

 For a landlord who owns four or more dwelling units, if rent is unpaid when due, the landlord must serve the tenant with a written notice of the total amount due and owed.
 The notice must also: